hanbings/hanbings.github.io/src/content/events/gsoc-2024-improve-support-of-the-rust-findutils-in-debian.md

 Hi, I am [hanbings](https://github.com/hanbings). and provided most of the code submissions during GSoC in the table below.

+## Description

+[uutils/findutils](https://github.com/uutils/findutils): A safer and more performant implementation of the GNU suite's xargs, find, locate and updatedb tools in rust.

+Currently, findutils implements many common commands in Linux and provides a better user experience in addition to compatibility.
+However, the current pass number in the GNU test is still relatively low, and there are many features that have not yet been implemented.
+By implementing them and writing test code, compatibility with the original GNU suite will be improved, and using the Rust language will result in high maintainability and high performance.

+The main work in this GSoC proposal is as follows:

+- Investigate pre-2020 issues to determine if they have been fixed, implemented, or otherwise.
+(1 weeks)
+- Identify directions for improving compatibility based on GNU testing of findutils.
+(9 weeks)
+- Improve test code coverage of other codes in findutils.
+(2 weeks)

 ## Achievements

+> In addition, I have a work document showing the progress of the past two months.
+[Click here](https://docs.google.com/document/d/1TqQpV4U7Z-GJYnZpJPGYvMjDxCnAE8mvoWfzhbooAQA/edit)

 **Implementing the `find` feature.**